 SWE's run-off insurance portfolio relates to contracts that were sold mainly in Germany, but also in Austria, and for a smaller part in Italy and Luxembourg.

-As at 31 December 2020, the number of inforce contracts were split between Germany (83%), Austria (14%), Italy and Luxembourg (3%).
+As at 31 December 2021, the number of in-force contracts were split between Germany (84%), Austria (13%), Italy and Luxembourg (3%).

-A.1.7 Significant 2020 or post 2020 business or other events with material impacts
+A.1.7 Significant 2021 or post 2021 business or other events with material impacts

+Covid-19 impacts: follow-up

-Covid-19 impacts: as expected, despite the severity of this crisis, the impacts of the Covid-19 pandemic on both the business and the customers have remained rather limited.
-This may be explained as SWE is a life only, run-off and largely reinsured company, heavily collateralised (Withheld Fund, see D.3.1.2).
-The nature and volume of its activities remained unaffected and the crisis did not influence the timing of its future benefits and expenses.
+As expected, despite the severity and the long duration of this crisis, the impacts of the Covid-19 pandemic on both the business (financially as well as operationally) and the customers (continuity and quality of services provided as well as contract values) have remained very limited if not immaterial.

-On the financial side, policyholders' contract values have suffered from the market volatility despite the different containment measures decided by central Governments, regional and local Authorities.
-As expected, this has impacted SWE's profitability as

-- the observed drop in policy values will reduce the level of future management fees and/or - guarantees underpinning certain Unit-linked contracts will become more valuable to the policyholder.

-As at 31 December 2020 SWE's regulatory solvency ratio (138%) tend to demonstrate the resilience of the company although it should be noted that SWL increased SWE's own funds by € 30 m on 17/12/2020 in order to meet LBG's risk management framework requirements, stricter than those from Solvency II.
+This may be explained as SWE is a life only, run-off, largely reinsured (against financial, longevity/mortality and disability risks) and heavily collateralised company (Withheld Fund, see D.3.1.2).

+The nature and volume of its activities remained unaffected and the pandemic did not influence the timing of its future benefits and expenses.

+The good performance of the financial markets in 2021 made it possible to offset the 2020 observed drop in policy values.